celesrenata/pylaform/README.md

 This project **NO LONGER requires** the installation of the **mariadb**

 ## Installation Instructions
-1. Run: `pip install -r requrements.txt`
+1. Run: `pip install -r requirements.txt`
 2. Navigate to the provided resources directory and follow one of the articles to install the `res.cls` class:
    * [Windows](https://tex.stackexchange.com/questions/2063/how-can-i-manually-install-a-package-on-miktex-windows)
    * [Mac and Linux](https://tex.stackexchange.com/questions/8357/how-to-have-local-package-override-default-package)